 4.2.3.
-Assets Price Channel
+Asset Price Channel

 The role asset prices may play in the transmission mechanism of monetary policy is well known theoretically, although quite difficult to characterize empirically.
-Monetary policy shocks result into fluctuations in assets prices.
-A monetary policy easing can boost equity prices in two ways: (i) by making equity relatively more attractive to bonds (since interest rates fall) and (ii) by improvement in the earnings outlook for firms as a result of more spending by households.
+Monetary policy shocks results into fluctuations in assets prices.
+A monetary policy easing can boost equity prices in two ways: (i) by making equity relatively more attractive to bonds (since interest rate fall) and (ii) by improvement in the earnings outlook for firms as a result of more spending by households.

 Higher equity prices have dual impact of monetary impulses.
-First, higher equity prices increase the market value of firms relative to the replacement cost of capital, spurring investment also referred to as Tobin's q theory.3 Secondly, increase in stock prices translates into higher financial wealth of household and therefore higher consumption4.
-In addition, to the extent that higher equity prices raises the net worth of firms and households which improves their access to funds, the effects captured would partly reflect the 'broad credit channel' of monetary policy as well.
+First, higher equity prices increase the market value of firms relative to the replacement cost of capital, spurring investment; also, referred to as Tobin's q theory.
+Secondly, increase in stock prices translate into higher financial wealth of household and therefore higher consumption.
+In addition, to the extent that higher equity prices